dmitru/google-map-react-examples/README.md

 # What is it?

-This is an example project of using [google-map-react](https://github.com/google-map-react/google-map-react) to implement some common UX interactions with Google Maps.
+This is a kitchensink example project of using [google-map-react](https://github.com/google-map-react/google-map-react) to implement some common UX interactions with Google Maps.
 It's based on CRA and is using TypeScript.

 ## Demo
 ![Demo CountPages alpha](https://raw.githubusercontent.com/dmitru/google-map-react-examples/master/demo.gif)]